blacktop/ipsw/www/docs/cli/ipsw/dyld/disass.md

   -c, --count uint            Number of instructions to disassemble -D, --dec                   Decompile assembly
-      --dec-lang string       Language to decompile to (C, ObjC or Swift) --dec-model string      LLM model to use for decompilation --dec-temp float        LLM temperature for decompilation (default 0.2) --dec-top-p float       LLM top_p for decompilation (default 0.1) -d, --demangle              Demangle symbol names
+      --dec-lang string       Language to decompile to (C, ObjC or Swift) --dec-llm string        LLM provider to use for decompilation (ollama, copilot, etc.) (default "copilot") --dec-model string      LLM model to use for decompilation --dec-nocache           Do not use decompilation cache
+      --dec-temp float        LLM temperature for decompilation (default 0.2) --dec-theme string      Decompilation color theme (nord, github, etc) (default "nord") --dec-top-p float       LLM top_p for decompilation (default 0.1) -d, --demangle              Demangle symbol names
       --dylibs                Analyze all dylibs loaded by the image as well (could improve accuracy)